cmuscioly/cmuscioly.github.io/about.md

       <small>Secretary</small>
     </div>
     <small class="text-muted"> Computer Science 2021 </small>
-    <p class="mb-1">Uday did Science Olympiad for 5 years in middle and high school.
+    <p class="mb-1">Uday competed in Science Olympiad for 5 years in middle and high school.
 Being a long-time programmer, he naturally got forced onto Game On in his sophomore, junior, and senior years and eventually grew to love the event.
 He now spends the majority of his free time insisting that Game On is not a meme and defending the event from the mockery of unenlightened souls.</p>

     <p style="margin-bottom: 0;">Favorite Events: Chemistry Lab, Game On</p>
   </div>